 4) Ronnie Stanley, Baltimore Ravens | AAV: $19.75 million

-In 2021, Stanley will count $15.25 million against the Ravens’ salary cap.
-In terms of guarantees, Stanley received $22.5 million in a signing bonus and has another $17 million guaranteed in terms of base salaries in 2021 and 2022.
+In 2022, Stanley will count $18.552 million against the Ravens’ salary cap.
+In terms of guarantees, Stanley received $22.5 million in a signing bonus, had fully guaranteed salaries in 2020 and 2021, and has another $9.5 million guaranteed in the form of his 2022 base salary.

 3) Laremy Tunsil, Houston Texans | AAV: $22 million